haven1433/HexManiacAdvance/README.md

 Here's a quote about the tool from Asith, Pokemon GBA Rom Hacker.
 Maker of [Spectrobes GBA](https://www.pokecommunity.com/showthread.php?t=459017), judge from [MAGM4](https://discord.gg/aDZuSndX4c), winner [MAGM5](https://discord.gg/mjhBXsG9jq).

-> HexManiacAdvance is a new tool tool that could be described as all-purpose.
+> HexManiacAdvance is a new tool that could be described as all-purpose.
 It does a lot of things that old tools did, but better and safer.
 Anthroyd's tutorials are still very relevant, but one of the biggest differences is the existence of hma as a tool.
 I would recommend checking it out, it can do the jobs of nearly all old tools except advancemap and xse.

 # Getting Started